percona/cloud-tools/doc/QueryAnalytics.rst

 Reviewing Queries
 -----------------

-The **Query Analytics** module enables you to review all database activities as you go through the details for various queries.
+The **Query Analytics** tool enables you to review all database activities as you go through the details for various queries.
 When you select a query in the `Query Profile`_ table, you can use the buttons in the right part of the `Query Details`_ section